 You can read about our latest news below but if you would like to be added to the Centre's mailing list to be kept up to date with future events and news you can sign up to our mailing list.

 Towards the end of last year, Professor Brigid Daniel contributed to three seminars funded by the Scottish Government and organised by Children in Scotland and Scottish Women’s Aid.
 The seminars brought together consideration of child neglect and domestic abuse in the context of GIRFEC.
-The key points from the productive discussions and copies of the presentations can be found here.

 Women experiencing mental health difficulties directly before and after giving birth could benefit from a charity’s befriending service, a University of Stirling report has revealed.